 The West Virginia Press Association serves as the voice of the state’s newspapers, supporting the industry with legislative, legal and training programs, among other initiatives.
 A nonprofit agency supported by members’ dues, the Association has helped newspapers fulfill their vital public service role since 1869.

 WVPA offers a number of ways for newspaper publishers, editors, reporters and advertising personnel to increase their knowledge bases and improve their skills.
 The annual West Virginia Press Association Convention represents the largest gathering of newspaper officials in the state, with training programs, informal social interaction and the annual Better Newspaper Contest banquet honoring the best work of member newspapers.

-In addition to the convention, the full-time staff, 14-member board and fellow newspapers offer educational programs, technical support and legal advice throughout the year.
-Please take a moment to familiarize yourself with the West Virginia Press Association, and as always contact us at 304-342-1011 with any additional questions or needs.
+In addition to the convention, the full-time staff, 9-member board and fellow newspapers offer educational programs, technical support and legal advice throughout the year.
+Please take a moment to familiarize yourself with the West Virginia Press Association, and contact us at 304-342-1011 with any additional questions or needs.

 Benefits of WVPA